Leyland, Lancashire: Architecture

-The Anglican church of St Ambrose, on Moss Lane, is a Grade II listed building dating from 1882-85 by Charles Aldridge and Charles Deacon.
+The Anglican church of St Ambrose, on Moss Lane, is a Grade II listed building dating from 1882 to 1885 by Charles Aldridge and Charles Deacon.
 It is constructed of stone and has green slate roofs with red ridge tiles.
 It is in a mixed Early English and early French Gothic style.

 From 1962 to 1964, St Mary's Catholic Church in Leyland was built.
 It was founded by the Benedictines from Ampleforth Abbey and replaced a smaller church built in 1854.
 It was designed by Jerzy Faczynski and according to Historic England it is a "building of outstanding importance for its architectural design, advanced liturgical planning and artistic quality of the fixtures and fittings".
 In 1998, it was designated a Grade II listed building.

 Since July 2007, the former Primitive Methodist Church on Leyland Lane has been home to the Greek Orthodox Church of the Holy Apostles.

 Most of the residential dwellings in Leyland falls are semi-detached, detached and bungalows.
 There are a few modern housing estates, but about 65% of the accommodation in the town was built in the 1970s.

 On 17 April 2025 the Grade II listed St James' Church on Slater Lane was the target of an extensive graffiti attack, on both the church and surrounding gravestones.
 Lancashire Police said they were treating the incident as a hate crime.
 On 29 April a 30-year-old Leyland man was charged with 10 offences and was due to appear at Preston Magistrates' Court.